storj/storj/docs/blueprints/referral-manager-v1.md

 _Referral Manager CLI_

 1. `referral manager start` will start the invitation token generation process and send a request to tardigrade satellites.
-2. Satellite receives request, which starts gathering of users whose current count of remaining invitation token is 0.
+2. Satellites receive request, which starts gathering of users whose current count of remaining invitation token is 0.
-3. After Satellite finishes gathering userIDs, it sends them back to Referral Manager.
+3. After Satellites finish gathering userIDs, it sends them back to Referral Manager.
 4. After receiving responses from all satellites, the CLI should then display the total amount of users from the responses.
 5. The CLI should then prompt `How many invitation do you want to generate for each user?`
 6. After getting an integer input, the CLI should ask for an confirmation `Generating X amount of invitation tokens for X amount of users.
 Yes/No.`